Family Communication and Conflict Resolution Coaching

 I bring a unique perspective and skill set to my family conflict resolution coaching.
 I incorporate my twenty-nine-plus years of counseling and coaching experience, my relationship and positive psychology coaching skills and training, my master’s degree in counseling, and my certification trainings in trauma, stress management, and family mediation.

-My Approach
+My Step-by-Step Approach

 (1) Intentional individualized preparation with each person on the front end: